 Originally released in 1994, Mariah Carey’s song “All I Want for Christmas is You” was so popular in 2019 (thanks to a new album) that it reached the top of Billboard’s Christmas music and Hot 100 Pop Singles charts at the same time – a feat that hasn’t been accomplished since David Sevilles’ “The Chipmunk Song” which was recorded in 1958.

 Another Year Without a Santa Claus

-Due to the Coronavirus pandemic, the department store chain Macy’s announced on this day in 2020 that Santa Claus would not be making an appearance in its stores ending a 159-year holiday tradition.
-Since 1947, children have climbed up on Santa’s lap to tell him what they wanted for Christmas, but not this year.
-But Santa will still make an appearance through a “virtual engagement” on the company’s website from November 27 through December 24 and Santa will appear in the Macy’s Thanksgiving Day Parade but that too will be limited.
-It will be shown for television audiences only.
+Due to the Coronavirus pandemic, the department store chain Macy’s announced in 2020 that Santa Claus would not be making an appearance in its stores ending a 159-year holiday tradition.
+Since 1947, children have climbed up on Santa’s lap to tell him what they wanted for Christmas.
+But Santa did make an appearance through a “virtual engagement” on the company’s website and he appeared in the Macy’s Thanksgiving Day Parade.
+(Image: Pixabay)

 Virtual Santa Meet-and-Greets

 While the Coronavirus of 2020 caused Santa to avoid large crowds, he decided to keep in tough with the kids via Zoom calls.
 Different services, like VisitFromTheClauses.com, began offering live chats with the Jolly Old Elf and his bride.
 Sure, it’s not the same as waiting in line for hours, but it will do.
 (Image: Visit from the Clauses)